Sarah has been an online writer for over seven years. Her articles often focus on DIY home projects.

 - Go through all of your medicine and check expiration dates.
 Sunscreen and other items may have expiration dates as well.
 Throw out all expired products.

 - Go through all your makeup, hair care products, and personal care items.
-Throw out all items that have gone bad or you won't use.
+Throw out all items that have gone bad or you won't end up using.

 - If you do have a linen closet, go through those and pull out anything too dingy to use.